Neuralstem Cell Therapy

 Neuralstem Spinal Cord Injury Trial

-The primary objective of the trial, expected to commence in 2014, is to determine the safety and toxicity of human spinal stem cell transplantation for the treatment of paralysis and related symptoms due to cSCI.
+The primary objective of the Phase I trial, which commenced in September 2014, is to determine the safety and toxicity of human spinal stem cell transplantation for the treatment of paralysis and related symptoms due to cSCI.
 The secondary objectives of the study are to evaluate graft survival in the transplant site by MRI, as well as the effectiveness of transient immunosuppression.
 Additionally, the study will look at exploratory objectives to evaluate the ability of NSI-566 transplantation to positively affect AIS level, ISNC SCI motor and sensory index scores, bowel and bladder function, pain, UAB IMR scores, SCIM scores, evoked sensory and motor potentials, and electromyogram (EMG).

 For more information on spinal cord injury: